This article introduces why cannot extend system volume in Windows 10 Disk Management and easy solution to fix this issue.

 If you have shrank D but cannot extend system volume C in Disk Management, follow the steps below:

-Step:1 Right click drive D and select "Resize/Move Volume", drag middle position rightwards in the pop-up window.
+Step:1 Right click drive D and select "Resize/Move Volume", drag the middle of this partition towards right in the pop-up window.

 If you have not shrank D in Windows 10 Disk Management, follow the steps below: